-- The Company continued to draw down on the funds raised by the two financings completed in fiscal 2021 in order to meet its financial obligations; - The Company added to its portfolio with the acquisition of a 100% interest in the Clear Lake deposit in the Yukon; see Section 5.1; - On June 10, 2022, the Company announced that it had entered into a non-binding term sheet to acquire from Aftermath Silver Ltd. ("Aftermath"), its 100% interest in the Cachinal de la Sierra Silver-Gold Project (the "Cachinal Project" or "Cachinal"), located in the Cachinal de la Sierra area in Chile's Antofagasta region (Region II).
-On February 14, 2023, the Company executed a Definitive Purchase and Sale Agreement for Cachinal.
-[See press releases dated June 10 and August 18, 2022, and February 14, 2023; - On December 15, 2022, the Company held its Annual General and Special Meeting of Shareholders.
+- ➤ On December 15, 2022, the Company held its Annual General and Special Meeting of Shareholders.
 All motions and resolutions were passed including a proposal to consolidate the common shares of the Company on a 5.7 (old) for 1 (new) common share.
-The purpose of the consolidation was to adjust the number of outstanding common shares to levels that are better aligned with companies of Honey Badger Silver's valuation and scope, with the potential to provide additional trading liquidity to investors; - > On February 8, 2023, the Company announced a change of Management: - i) Brian Briggs was named as Interim CEO.
+The purpose of the consolidation was to adjust the number of outstanding common shares to levels that are better aligned with companies of Honey Badger Silver's valuation and scope, with the potential to provide additional trading liquidity to investors; - > On February 8, 2023, the Company announced a change of Management: - Brian Briggs was named as Interim CEO.
 Brian is a professional engineer (UT, CO & WY) with over 35 years of industry experience in both underground and surface mine operations holding a BS in Mining Engineering and MS in Agricultural Engineering from the University of Wyoming.

-The Company thanks Ed Thorose for his tenure as President and wishes him well in his future endeavours.

-- Dorian (Dusty) Nichol was named as COO.
+- The Company thanks Ed Thorose for his tenure as President and wishes him well in his future endeavours. - ii) Dorian (Dusty) Nichol was named as COO.
 Dusty has a B.Sc. degree in Earth Science from M.I.T. and an M.A. degree in geology from Indiana University.
-Dusty has over 47 years of worldwide experience in minerals exploration and mining. - iii) Yvan Gregoire was named as VP of Business Development.
+Dusty has over 47 years of worldwide experience in minerals exploration and mining. - Yvan Gregoire was named as VP, Business Development.
 Yvan graduated in Physics Engineering from Laval University in 1985 and was awarded the Chartered Financial Analyst designation (CFA) in 1995.
-Yvan is an asset management professional with over 30 years experience, first at a leading Canadian Bank and then, from 2008, as President of a boutique money management firm serving high-net-worth individuals, with offices in both Toronto and Montreal. - Subsequent to year-end, the Company announced the appointment of George Davis as CEO, effective as at April 1, 2023.
+Yvan is an asset management professional with over 30 years experience, first at a leading Canadian Bank and then, from 2008, as President of a boutique money management firm serving high-net-worth individuals, with offices in both Toronto and Montreal. - iv) Effective April 1, 2023, the Company appointed George Davis as CEO.
 Mr. Davis has over 20 years of financial and leadership experience having worked with publicly listed international companies in a variety of sectors including mining, energy, and infrastructure.
 Mr. Davis is a Chartered Professional Accountant (Ontario), Chartered Financial Analyst, and holds a Bachelor of Commerce degree from the University of Toronto.
-Mr. Briggs will continue serving as a director.
+The Company thanks Brian for serving as Interim CEO; he will continue to serve as a director. - Between April 11 and May 24, 2023, the Company completed a non-brokered hard dollar and flow-through private placement for aggregate gross proceeds of \$1,261,450.
+See Section 12.0 Subsequent Event.